Are You Demisexual? If You’re Not Into Porn or ‘Love at First Sight,’ You Might Be

 “I’ve tried one night stands before, but I would say that it’s not for me because I never found it pleasurable,” says Myk Sia, a Malaysia-based Filipino YouTuber.
-In a recent video (below), he said that he has to feel a strong emotional connection with someone before he can feel physically attracted to them.
-And as such, he identifies as a demisexual, a relatively unknown term that more people are using to describe their sexuality.
+In a video (below), he says that he has to feel a strong emotional connection with someone before he can feel physically attracted to them.
+And as such, he identifies as a demisexual, a relatively unknown term that more people are now using to describe their sexuality.
 But what is demisexual, and does it fall under the queer umbrella?
-Let’s discuss.

 What is demisexual?

 The word demisexual comes from the prefix “Demi” which means halfway between (as in “demigod,” a half-god, or “demitasse,” a small cup of coffee) and the word “sexual.”
 In short, the word demisexual implies a sexuality that exists somewhere between sexual and asexual feelings (that is, general non-attraction to others).

 Thus, a demisexual is a person who does not experience sexual attraction unless they form a strong emotional connection with someone.
 Thus, demisexuals feel no strong immediate attraction towards superficial appearances or personality traits; they only feel attracted to people who they know more intimately on a deeper emotional level.